The Mile High Magic Pyramid: The Magic Pyramid of Supergravities

+Here, we have used $\lie{st}$ to denote the spacetime little group algebra.
 The Kronecker deltas reflect the fact that in $D=3$ the vector dualises to scalar leading to an enhancement of the $R$-symmetry and that in $D=4$ the maximal multiplet is self-conjugate and thus cannot support the $\mathfrak{u}(1)$ of the $R$-symmetry.

 \FloatBarrier